-The Emergency Management and Civil Protection Act, Section 5, states that "The emergency plan of a lower-tier municipality in an upper-tier municipality, excluding a county, shall conform to the emergency plan of the upper-tier municipality and has no effect to the extent of any inconsistency."
+The Emergency Management and Civil Protection Act, Section 5, states that "The Emergency Response Plan of a lower-tier municipality in an upper-tier municipality, excluding a county, shall conform to the Emergency Response Plan of the upper-tier municipality and has no effect to the extent of any inconsistency."

-Markham's Emergency Plan conforms to York Region Emergency Plan by adopting the Incident Management System for efficient and effective coordination of emergency response and recovery.
+Markham's Emergency Response Plan conforms to York Region Emergency Response Plan by adopting the Incident Management System for efficient and effective coordination of emergency response and recovery.